camnewnham/GH_Timeline/README.md

 3. Move the time slider and adjust your document and camera to the desired state.
 4. Repeat from (2).
 5. Double click the timeline to stop tracking.
+6. Press tab to preview your animation in the viewport
-6. Right click to export your animation.
+7. Right click to export your animation.

 ![animate_slider](https://github.com/camnewnham/GH_Timeline/assets/19278856/c9b099ad-5d2e-403b-80f1-6d04491fc531)